MemoRodMx/cakephp-rest-api/README.md

     ]
 ];
 ```
+### Debug
+Set `debug` to true in your development environment to get original exception messages in response.

+### Response format
+It supports `json` and `xml` formats.
+The default response format is `json`.
+Set `responseType` to change your response format.
+In case of `xml` format, you can set the root element name by `xmlResponseRootNode` parameter.

 ### Request authentication using JWT
 You can check for presence of auth token in API request.
 By default it is enabled.
 You need to define a flag `allowWithoutToken` to `true` or `false`.
 For example,